LuminousIT/30DaysChallenge/readme.md

 ## Day One <a name="Dayone" />
 - Data Structure and Algorithms
-- Python Projects
+- Accessiweb
-- Fitness
+- Home work
-- Deutsche
+- Deutsche letter